gerth2/gerth2.github.io/_posts/2019-08-23-my_toolkit.md

 *source: gearbest.com*

 That's right - I got the Chinese hardware.
 But I have to say, it's super awesome.
-Sleek and light, phenominal battery life, a brilliant and giant display (my key criteria), and a pretty good keyboard and trackpad make for an excellent coding machine on the road.
+Sleek and light, phenomenal battery life, a brilliant and giant display (my key criteria), and a pretty good keyboard and trackpad make for an excellent coding machine on the road.

 The device sports a plethora of USB-C connectors.
 I usually carry dongle adapters to get me to VGA and HDMI, as well as extra USB and Ethernet ports (all very important for robot usage).